Skip to content

 Is It Hard to Get Into Seminole State College of Florida?
 Acceptance Rate & Requirements

 As a public institution in Sanford, Florida, Seminole State College of Florida enrolls students across a range of programs.
-The school reports a graduation rate of roughly 42%.
+The graduation rate is roughly 42%.

 Can I Afford It?